univ-of-utah-marriott-library-apple/display_manager/README.md

 Recommended workarounds:

-1. Transfer CoreGraphics control to the desired user via `$ sudo /System/Library/CoreServices/Menu Extras/User.menu/Contents/Resources/CGSession -switchToUserID <UID>`, where `<UID>` is the user ID of the desired user.
+* Transfer CoreGraphics control to the desired user via `$ sudo /System/Library/CoreServices/Menu Extras/User.menu/Contents/Resources/CGSession -switchToUserID <UID>`, where `<UID>` is the user ID of the desired user.
-1. Switch to the user of the current Aqua Session via `$ su <user>`, where `<user>` is the user of the current Aqua Session.
+* Switch to the user of the current Aqua Session via `$ su <user>`, where `<user>` is the user of the current Aqua Session.
-1. Simply configure displays *during* login/logout, or while logged in.
+* Simply configure displays *during* login/logout, or while logged in.
 Settings persist after logout, so whichever configurations you set during logout will remain active at the login screen.

-Note: DisplayIDs are metadata descriptions of display capabilities.
-For more information, see [here](https://en.wikipedia.org/wiki/DisplayID).

 ## Get Started

 First, check that your system satisfies the requirements in [System Requirements](#system-requirements).
-If you haven't played around with `/usr/bin/python`, it should.
+If you haven't touched `/usr/bin/python`, it should.

 Next, download the latest installer [here](./versions/Display Manager v1.0.0.dmg), or view the archive of all version installers [here](./versions).
 Included within are two files: `Display Manager.pkg`, and `Uninstall Display Manager.pkg`.
 To install, click the former and follow the prompts on-screen; to uninstall, do the same for the latter.